- About About

 In 2015, HB 1445 was signed into law.
 The law associated with CBD/THC-A was updated in 2016 through SB 701.
 These acts create an affirmative legal defense for patients with intractable epilepsy using CBD or THC-A cannabis extracts which contain at least 15% CBD or THC-A and less than 5% THC by weight with a doctor’s written certification.

 Legal protections for medical cannabis patients in Virginia are limited to an affirmative legal protection against prosecution.
-Only patients diagnosed with intractable epilepsy may possess and use cannabis oil that contains no more than 5% THC or 15% CBD.
+Only patients diagnosed with a doctor's recommendation may possess and use cannabis oil that contains no more than 5% THC or 15% CBD.
 SB 701 permits pharmaceutical processors who has obtained a permit from the Board of Pharmacy to manufacture CBD or THC-A.

-A neurologist or a doctor who specializes in treatment of epilepsy licensed by the Board of Medicine may issue a written certification that CBD or THC-A extracts will alleviate the symptoms of their patients’ intractable epilepsy.
+A neurologist or a doctor who specializes in treatment of epilepsy licensed by the Board of Medicine may issue a written certification that CBD or THC-A extracts will alleviate the symptoms of their patients’ condition.

 The law does not restrict where patients may consume cannabis oil.

 There are no age restrictions for patients under the Virginia law.